domharrington/database-updates/README.md

 Adding this module to your application will ensure that any scripts that need to be run will by executed across all machines during setup.

+> [!WARNING]
+> TypeScript support is considered experimental.
+This module is written in JS but accepts update files that have a `.ts` file extension.
+It is dependent on your runtime being able to dynamically import() .ts files for it to work.
+Let me know if you have any problems with it and I can spend more time on it.

 ## Installation

 ```sh